Gre8t/deel/README.md

 * add monitoring and alerting for application.
 Also set up liveness and readiness check
 * set up container runtime security - either implement falco, and some capabilities and seccomp stuff.
 * create infrastructure using terraform for gcp quick set up
-* update readme with the following topics - gcp, essence of script, cicd and etc.
+* update readme with the following topics - gcp, essence of script, cicd - argocd - and etc.